jrobinso/hdf5-indexed-reader/README.md

 ## Summary

-Module built on the jsfive project (https://github.com/usnistgov/jsfive) for efficient querying of HDF5 files over the web.
+Module for efficient querying of HDF5 files over the web.
 Runs in node and the browser (for browser build ```npm run build``` and import dist/hdf5-indexed-reader.esm.js).

 hdf5-indexed-reader works in conjunction with hdf5 files indexed with the companion python project
 [h5-indexer](https://github.com/jrobinso/h5-indexer) to load groups and datasets on demand as needed.
 The project's focus